-Two of our team members attended the launch of the Howick Fruit Trees at School Project which was sponsored by Kings Plant Barn.
-They gifted us 18 fruit trees and the stakes and compost too!
-Thank you Auckland Council for inviting us to join in this wonderful initiative which is going to be a most valuable learning experience.
+Four of our team members will attend the launch this year which is sponsored by Kings Plant Barn.
+They gift us fruit trees and the stakes and compost too!
+Thank you Kings Plant Barn and Auckland Council for inviting us to join in this wonderful initiative which is an ongoing and valuable learning experience.